-5. Actuarial Assumptions
+E. Actuarial Assumptions

-The total pension liability in the August 31, 2018 actuarial valuation was determined using the following actuarial assumptions:
+The total pension liability in the August 31, 2019 actuarial valuation was determined using the following actuarial assumptions:

-Valuation Date August 31, 2018 rolled forward

-to August 31, 2019

-Actuarial Cost Method Individual Entry Age Normal

-Asset Valuation Method Market Value

-Single Discount Rate 7.25%

-Long-term Expected Investment Rate of Return 7.25%

-Municipal Bond Rate as of August 2019 2.63%

-Inflation 2.30%

-Salary Increases Including Inflation 3.05% to 9.05%

-Benefit Changes During the Year None Ad Hoc Post-Employment Benefit Changes None
+Valuation Date August 31, 2019 Actuarial Cost Method Individual Entry Age Normal Asset Valuation Method Market Value 7.25% Single Discount Rate 7.25% Long-term Expected Investment Rate of Return Inflation 2.30% 3.05% to 9.05% including inflation Salary Increases Benefit Changes During the Year None Ad Hoc Post-Employment Benefit Changes None

-Except for the assumption about potential impact from the salary increases provided by 2019 Legislature to be effective September 1, 2019 the actuarial method and assumptions are based primarily on a study of actual experience for the three-year period ending August 31, 2017 and adopted in July 2018.

-6. Discount Rate
+F. Discount Rate

-A single discount rate of 7.25% was used to determine the total pension liability.
-The single discount rate was based on the expected rate of return on plan investments of 7.25%.
-The projection of cash flows used to determine this single discount rate assumed that contributions from active members, employers and the non-employer contributing entity will be made at the rates set by the legislature during the 2019 session.
-It is assumed that future employer and state contributions will be 8.50% of payroll in fiscal year 2020 and gradually increasing to 9.50% of payroll over the next several years.
-This includes all employer and state contributions for active and rehired employees.

-Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all future benefit payments of current plan members.
-Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.
+The single discount rate used to measure the total pension liability was 7.25%.
+The single discount rate was based on the expected rate of return on pension plan investments of 7.25 percent and a municipal bond rate of 3.69 percent.
+The projection of cash flows used to determine the discount rate assumed that contributions from plan members and those of the contributing employers and the non-employer contributing entity are made at the statutorily required rates.
+Based on those assumptions, the pension plan's fiduciary net position was sufficient to finance the benefit payments until the year 2069.
+As a result, the long-term expected rate of return on pension plan investments was applied to projected benefit payments through the year 2069, and the municipal bond rate was applied to all benefit payments after that date.

-The long-term rate of return on pension plan investments is 7.25%.
 The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimates ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-Best estimates of geometric real rates of return for each major asset class included in the Systems target allocation asset allocation as of August 31, 2019 are summarized below.
+Best estimates of arithmetic real rates of return for each major asset class included in the Systems target asset allocation as of August 31, 2019 are summarized below: